kathan5550/MusicPlayer_App/README.md

 * Once the database is created, you can configure security rules to control access to your data.
 Update these rules based on your app's requirements.

 ### Configuring Firebase Storage:
-*In the Firebase Console, navigate to the "Storage" section.
+* In the Firebase Console, navigate to the "Storage" section.
-*Click on "Get Started" and follow the prompts to set up Cloud Storage.
+* Click on "Get Started" and follow the prompts to set up Cloud Storage.
-*Choose your default storage location and configure security rules to control access to your files.
+* Choose your default storage location and configure security rules to control access to your files.
 Start with public read access for development purposes.

 ### Adding Configuration Files:

 * For Android:
-Download the google-services.json file from the Firebase Console for your project.
-Place the google-services.json file in the app directory of your Android project.
+Download the google-services.json file from the Firebase Console for your project."\n" Place the google-services.json file in the app directory of your Android project.

 * For iOS: